xamarin/docs-archive/Recipes/android/other_ux/drawing/blur_an_image_with_managed_code/README.md

 # Recipe

-The event handler for the <span class="uiitem">Load Blurred Image</span> button is shown in the following code snippet:
+The event handler for the **Load Blurred Image** button is shown in the following code snippet:

 ```
 _blurImageButton.Click += async delegate{